-- 1. provided that significant adverse effects on the following are avoided as a first preference, and if unable to be avoided, are mitigated or remedied: - (a) the quality and quantity of aquatic habitat, including the life supporting capacity and ecosystem health and processes of water bodies; - (b) natural character values, natural features, and amenity, aesthetic and landscape values; - (c) areas of significant indigenous vegetation and significant habitats of indigenous fauna; - (d) recreational values; - (e) the spiritual and cultural values and beliefs of the tangata whenua; - (f) water quantity and quality; and - (g) long-term aquifer storage volumes; and - (h) historic heritage values; and
+- 1. provided that significant adverse effects on the following are avoided as a first preference, and if unable to be avoided, are mitigated or remedied: - (a) the quality and quantity of aquatic habitat, including the life supporting capacity and ecosystem health and processes of water bodies; - (b) natural character values, natural features, and amenity, aesthetic and landscape values; - (c) areas of significant indigenous vegetation and significant habitats of indigenous fauna; - (d) recreational values; - (e) the spiritual and cultural values and beliefs of the tangata whenua; - (f) water quantity and quality; and - (g) long-term aquifer storage volumes; and - (h) historic heritage values; and - 2. provided that a water demand management strategy commensurate to both the scale of the activity and its potential effects is part of any application for: - (a) a new or replacement water permit for a community water supply; or

-&lt;sup>37 Appeal to Environment Court by Heritage New Zealand Pouhere Taonga ENV-2018-CHC-000041 Proposed Southland Water and Land Plan (Decisions Version, 1 March 2021)
+&lt;sup>40 Appeal to Environment Court by Heritage New Zealand Pouhere Taonga ENV-2018-CHC-000041 Proposed Southland Water and Land Plan (Decisions Version, 1 March 2021)